Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Reproducibility Statement

 \section{Reproducibility Statement}

 We include full implementation details in the main text and appendix, covering data pre-processing details, model architectures, training procedures, and hyperparameters.
-We have submitted our code and configuration files as supplementary material to facilitate reproduction during the review process.
-Upon acceptance, we will open-source our code and scripts for data pre-processing and experiments.
+Our code and scripts for data pre-processing and experiments are available at \href{https://github.com/Ewanwong/fairness_x_explainability}{https://github.com/Ewanwong/fairness\_x\_explainability}.